-Love and Logic – Foster Cline and Jim Fay > > This is another book I actually read in print.
-One of the wisest people I know, Debra Rowe, recommended this years ago. > Once I became a parent I realized that I kept thinking about little snippets from her and thought I would go right to > the source of some of her wisdom.
-This has been the cornerstone of my co-parenting with Jamie.
-It has served us very > well in that manner but it has also surprisingly served me well as a supervisor, educator, and leader.
-The simple lesson > is that Helicopter parents make sure that their children don’t experience any negative consequences from their > decisions.
-Drill Sargent parents make all the decisions so their children don’t experience any negative consequences. > Love and Logic parents let their children make as many decisions as possible and let them experience the consequences > (positive and negative) so that they learn. > > I have a long list of books to read but these are the ones that are rising to the top of my list due to strong or > recurring endorsements.
+Love and Logic – Foster Cline and Jim Fay

+This is another book I actually read in print.
+One of the wisest people I know, Debra Rowe, recommended this years ago.
+Once I became a parent I realized that I kept thinking about little snippets from her and thought I would go right to the source of some of her wisdom.
+This has been the cornerstone of my co-parenting.
+It has served us very well in that manner but it has also surprisingly served me well as a supervisor, educator, and leader.
+The simple lesson is that Helicopter parents make sure that their children don’t experience any negative consequences from their decisions.
+Drill Sargent parents make all the decisions so their children don’t experience any negative consequences.
+Love and Logic parents let their children make as many decisions as possible and let them experience the consequences (positive and negative) so that they learn.

+I have a long list of books to read but these are the ones that are rising to the top of my list due to strong or recurring endorsements.
 Any suggestions?

 Happiness Advantage – Shawn Achor

 Good to Great – Jim Collins